kannanjayachandran/Full-Stack-Data-Science/Resources.md

 <h1 align="center"> Resources </h1>

-Here is a list of all the resources I have used while learning Full stack data science.
-Most of them are free and Open-source ones.
+Presented below are the resources I've utilized in my **Full stack data science** learning journey.
+Majority of these resources are freely accessible and open-source.
 I personally think books are the holy grail of learning, but I have listed courses, videos, articles and blogs as well.

 ## Free stuff